friendica/friendica-addons/README.md

 Connectors
 ----------

-Among these plugins there are also the [connectors](https://github.com/friendica/friendica/blob/master/doc/Connectors.md) for various other networks
+Among these addons there are also the [connectors](https://github.com/friendica/friendica/blob/master/doc/Connectors.md) for various other networks
 (e.g. Twitter, pump.io, Google+) that are needed for communication when the protocoll is not supported by Friendica core (DFRN, OStatus and Diaspora).